chaos-polymtl/lethe/doc/source/parameters/cfd/velocity_source.rst

 Velocity Source
 ~~~~~~~~~~~~~~~~

-This subsection allows you to change the reference frame of the calculated velocity in a given system.
-This is especially useful when it is easier to solve a problem in a Lagrangian reference frame.
+This subsection allows you to defined velocity-dependant source term.
+At the moment, this used to solve a problems in a Lagrangian reference frame for which the Coriolis and centrifugal forces must be added.

 The default values are: